isb-cgc/readthedocs/docs/source/sections/data/GDC_top.rst

 ..

-- `GDCfileID_to_GCSurl <https://bigquery.cloud.google.com/table/isb-cgc:GDC_metadata.GDCfileID_to_GCSurl>`_: is the table to use to determine whether and where a particular GDC file is available in Google Cloud Storage (GCS).
-Between the two GDC archives (legacy and current), there are over one million files.
+- `GDCfileID_to_GCSurl <https://bigquery.cloud.google.com/table/isb-cgc:GDC_metadata.GDCfileID_to_GCSurl>`_: is the table to use to determine whether and where a particular NCI-GDC file is available in Google Cloud Storage (GCS).
+Between the two NCI-GDC archives (legacy and current), there are over one million files.
 Of these, over 500000 files, totaling over 1700 TB, are available in ISB-CGC buckets in GCS, while roughly 570000 files, totaling over 600 TB are not.
-This `SQL query <https://gist.github.com/smrgit/b7177d455a04c1bf70a2d910223c9000>`_, for example, can be used to get summaries of the GDC data that is available in GCS (sorted according to the total size in TB):
+This `SQL query <https://gist.github.com/smrgit/b7177d455a04c1bf70a2d910223c9000>`_, for example, can be used to get summaries of the NCI-GDC data that is available in GCS (sorted according to the total size in TB):

 .. figure:: figs/GDCdata-in-GCS.png
    :scale: 80